 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the Library considers revenues to be available if they are collected within 60 days of the end of the current fiscal year (60 days for property taxes).
+For this purpose, the Library considers revenues to be available if they are collected within 60 days of the end of the current fiscal year.